On this page

 Limitations:

-• No project-wide context — it can't trace an error across files
+• No project-wide context, so it cannot trace an error across files

-• Chat-based UX — you have to describe the error manually
+• Chat-based UX requires you to describe the error manually

 Cursor